dsc-courses/dsc209r-2025-fa/projects/final_project.md

 - **Final Project Showcase (Tue 12/02, 6-7pm PST)**.
 We will host a showcase live session (zoom link available in the Week 10 module) on Tue 12/02, 6pm-7pm PST.
 All students are required to attend the showcase.
 If you’re unable to join the live session, please email your instructors as soon as possible so we can discuss an alternative assignment.

-- **Final Deliverables (Sat 12/13, 11:59pm, No Slip Days)**.
+- **Final Deliverables (Sun 12/9, 11:59pm, No Slip Days)**.
 There is **no slip days** for final deliverables.
 Publish your final project web page and final demo video.
 You can make final updates to your page after incorporating feedback from the Week 9 live session.
 More information about preparing the final deliverables is available in the project deliverables section.

 <!--[link8]: https://forms.gle/YQnBTNushjU2drFP7 -->

 ## Project Deliverables

-To complete your final project, you must provide two primary deliverables, both due Sat 12/13, 11:59pm:
+To complete your final project, you must provide two primary deliverables, both due Sun 12/9, 11:59pm:

 - A demonstration video (<= 2 minutes in length) that communicates your project goals and visualizations.
 This video can be similar to the demo video that you previously submitted but should be updated to reflect the final version of your website.
 - An interactive web page that visualizes your chosen topic.